talaaz/Sequent-Calculus-Verifier--SeCaV-/README.md

 # Sequent Calculus Verifier (SeCaV)
- exercises using Isabelle for proving formulas in a logical calculus.
+ This repo contains exercises using Isabelle for proving formulas in a logical calculus for the course 02156 Logical Systems and Logic Programming at the Technical University of Denmark.